 The Presbyterian Pioneer Cemetery (1827-1873), on a sandy hillside in a quiet residential area, has approximately 65 known or alleged burials of early area pioneers.

-Providence Bible Christian Cemetery, established c1843 on Lot 1, Concession 6 of Hope Township (west side of Highway 28), has 266 recorded burials.
+Providence Bible Christian Cemetery (c1843-present) is located on Lot 1, Concession 6 of Hope Township (west side of Highway 28), and has some 266 recorded burials.

 St. John's Anglican Cemetery (1862-present), originally purchased by the Diocese of Toronto in 1853, has approximately 5,000 recorded burials, the earliest in 1863.